saplingdigitalltd/deployment-workflow/README.md

 If this persits, stop the process with `ctrl+c` and open the Virtual Box app to manually shutdown the machine.
 You should now be able to run `vagrant up` successfully but if not, ask for help.

+### Up and Running

+Ensure you've followed the steps above to move these tasks to your specific project and configured the project name and hosts accordingly.

+If you've not already done so, run `vagrant up` to boot up the VM.
+This will also run the playbooks to provision and configure the machine ready for your project.

+Once complete, browse to